 of being of the flesh rather than of the Spirit, then it is very justly said with regard to men of

-to say that the wild olive is not received into the paradise of God."
+that the wild olive is not received into the paradise of God."

 St. Irenaeus, Against Heresies, 5:10,1